Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New, packs/Ready or Not [Frostychun]/readme.txt

 Kimber 1911 is now properly named Kimber Custom (1911 is only the pistol it is based on, not a real Kimber designation), and has its mag reduced from 11 rounds to 8 like the vanilla Kimber Desert Warrior (which *is* an special version for the US Marines)
 SLR 47, seeming like a fictional name, is now identified as a custom SLR-107ur.

 Trader files have been reworked.
 The original mod just offered everything at the lowest goodwill level in all factions, which is absurd.
-Also allows to sell guns to traders.

 The icon file has been trimed as well.
 Text edited a bit.